fabianmedina23/Banking-Application-GUI/README.md

 ## Features

-- **User Authentication:** Secure login system to access the banking features.
+- **User Authentication:** Secure login system to access the banking features utilizing a database.
-- **Deposit and Withdraw:** Easily deposit or withdraw money from your account.
+- **Deposit and Withdraw:** Easily deposit or withdraw money from the account.
 - **Transfer:** Transfer funds to another user within the system.
 - **Transaction History:** View a detailed history of past transactions.
-- **Responsive GUI:** Java Swing provides an intuitive and user-friendly interface.

 <img src="demo.gif" width="400" height="600" />